-- The overall English KS2 Level (4+) is below the Borough, NRF Area and National average; 50% as opposed to 72% NRF Area, 79% Borough wide and 72% Nationally (2005 results, JSU 2006). - The overall Mathematics KS2 Level (4+) is below the Borough, NRF Area and National average; 50% as opposed to 72% Borough wide, 77% NRF Area and 75% Nationally (2005 results, JSU 2006). - 40% of students leaving school have 5+ GCSE A- C passes in comparison to 41% in NRF Area, 51% Borough wide and 56% Nationally (2005 results, JSU 2006). - 27% of students leaving school have no GCSE passes in comparison to 9% in NRF Area, 6% Borough wide and 3% Nationally (JSU 2006). - 18% of residents feel that they need to improve their maths skills, in comparison to 15% Borough wide (MORI 2004). - 28% of residents feel that they are very satisfied with local primary schools in the area, in comparison to 35% Borough wide (MORI 2004). - 24% of residents feel that they are very satisfied with local secondary schools in the area, in comparison to 28% Borough wide (MORI 2004).
+- The overall English KS2 Level (4+) is below the Borough, NRF Area and National average; 50% as opposed to 72% NRF Area, 79% Borough wide and 72% Nationally (2005 results, JSU 2006). - The overall Mathematics KS2 Level (4+) is below the Borough, NRF Area and National average; 50% as opposed to 72% Borough wide, 77% NRF Area and 75% Nationally (2005 results, JSU 2006). - 40% of students leaving school have 5+ GCSE A\- C passes in comparison to 41% in NRF Area, 51% Borough wide and 56% Nationally (2005 results, JSU 2006). - 27% of students leaving school have no GCSE passes in comparison to 9% in NRF Area, 6% Borough wide and 3% Nationally (JSU 2006). - 18% of residents feel that they need to improve their maths skills, in comparison to15% Borough wide (MORI 2004). - 28% of residents feel that they are very satisfied with local primary schools in the area, in comparison to 35% Borough wide (MORI 2004). - 24% of residents feel that they are very satisfied with local secondary schools in the area, in comparison to 28% Borough wide (MORI 2004).

-- Good relationship with the schools in the area (Ward Jackson Primary School and St Josephs R C Primary School). - Involvement of Sure Start in the Burbank area and their links to the Burbank Forum. - Development of Burbank Learning Partnership and a Single Programme project enabling businesses to sponsor students and work placements. - Hartlepool College of Further Education (HCFE) and Cleveland College of Art and Design (CCAD) in close proximity, providing education opportunities for post 16 years of age. - Good relationship between Youth Workers and youth club members. - School Attendance Officer is working closely with school based Social Inclusion Assistant to promote positive attitudes to school attendance with students and parents. - Truancy patrols take place each Term and the School Attendance Team work closely with the Neighbourhood Policing Team to promote school attendance. - The Families Accessing Support Team (FAST) Football Project (in partnership with Burbank Uniting Residents Together (BURT), Football Development and the Burbank NAP) called 'Flambrough F.C under 18's' has linked local youth and an adult resident into junior sports leaders awards, a mentoring training programme (to become a mentor with young people) and FA Level One football coaching awards.
+XX7 1 Strengths Weaknesses Good relationship with the schools in the area (Ward Jackson Drimony School and St. Jaconho B. C. Drimony School) Residents require training to undertake educational and leisure Primary School and St Josephs R C Primary School). activities with fellow residents and young people in the area.
+Involvement of Sure Start in the Burbank area and their links to the Durb and Former Ward Jackson Primary School has the highest mobile pupil rate in Userlanged which say he disputive to the performance open de Burbank Forum.
+Hartlepool, which can be disruptive to the performance agenda.
+Development of Burbank Learning Partnership and a Single Lack of informal education activities within the Burbank area.
+Programme project enabling businesses to sponsor students and Young people have low aspirations. work placements.
+Hartlepool College of Further Education (HCFE) and Cleveland Callege of Art and Design (CCAD) is also a previously required by the second second College of Art and Design (CCAD) in close proximity, providing education opportunities for post 16 years of age.
+Good relationship between Youth Workers and youth club members.
+School Attendance Officer is working closely with school based Social Inclusion Assistant to promote positive attitudes to school attendance with students and parents.
+Truancy patrols take place each Term and the School Attendance Team work closely with the Neighbourhood Policing Team to promote school attendance.
+The Families Accessing Support Team (FAST) Football Project (in partnership with Burbank Uniting Residents Together (BURT), Football Development and the Burbank NAP) called 'Flambrough F.C under 18's' has linked local youth and an adult resident into junior sports leaders awards, a mentoring training programme (to become a mentor with young people) and FA Level One football coaching awards.